YLMstring/Prestige-Plus/README.md

 - Endless Breath: You have 1/3 chance to recover one use of your breath weapon at the start of your turn.
 Additionally, your Gold Dragon Breath (Mythic) becomes a move action.
 - Riposte (Mythic): The duelist adds her mythic tier as a bonus on her attack roll when attempting a parry and riposte.
 This bonus does not stack with Ever Ready mythic feat.
 - Metaphysical Sneak Attack: If the student of war deals sneak attack damage to a target, he can study that target, allowing him to apply his Know Your Enemy effects.
 Additionally, his sneak attack no longer deals precision damage.
 - Mystic Catalyst: You can use Lesser Spell Synthesis ability at will.
-- [Racial Heritage](https://www.d20pfsrd.com/alternative-rule-systems/mythic/mythic-feats/racial-heritage-mythic/): Celestial Crusader, Negative Energy Affinity, Champion of Dark Powers, Multi-Armed and Kitsune Magic!
 ### Other Features

 - [Quick Draw](https://www.d20pfsrd.com/classes/prestige-classes/other-paizo/s-z/swordlord/): If a Swordlord already has Quick Draw or Alertness, he gains Aldori Dueling Mastery as a bonus feat.